nicolasspilman/nk-gradle-plugin/README.md

 You should now be able to say:

 <pre>
-gradle synchronize      ; synchronizes the NetKernel instance with the Apposite Repository gradle installorupdate  ; installs or updates all packages built
+gradle nksynchronize  ; synchronizes the NetKernel instance with the Apposite Repository gradle nkcommission   ; installs or updates all packages built
 </pre>

 ## NOTES